gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

       inter.broker.listener.name=INTERNAL
       ```

       This indicates that Kafka will accept connections from any IP address on ports 9092 and 9093, and only from `127.0.0.1` on port 9094.
 Suppose Kafka were to receive a connection on port 9093.
-It would then return an "advertised listener" value to the client of `172.21.0.3:9093`, the advertised listener value that corresponds to the `INTERNAL` listener.
+It would then return an &quot;advertised listener&quot; value to the client of `172.21.0.3:9093`, the advertised listener value that corresponds to the `INTERNAL` listener.
 The idea here is that a Kafka client may have used any IP address that reaches the Kafka broker to connect initially, but going forward the client should specifically use `172.21.0.3:9093` to connect.

    - Finally, the interface to `run-kafka` has changed.
 It now requires the following arguments:
-      - `--config-path "/path/to/kafka.properties"`
+      - `--config-path &quot;/path/to/kafka.properties&quot;`
-      - `--log4j-config-path "/path/to/log4j.properties"`
+      - `--log4j-config-path &quot;/path/to/log4j.properties&quot;`

       In addition, there are a some new arguments.
 See the [updated run-kafka docs](https://github.com/gruntwork-io/package-kafka/blob/master/modules/run-kafka/bin/run-kafka#L84)